CoderTurtl3/overthewire-writeup/overthewire/bandit/banditwriteup.md

 - Since there aren't to many ports we can just test them 1 by 1.
 $ openssl s_client -connect localhost:{insert port}
 - And after a few tries we got the right port 31790.
+- Now we got the credentials for level 17.

 17->18
+- Now to connect to level 17 we got to use the ssh credentials given in the last level.
+$ cp lvl17creds.txt sshkey.private
+- SSH doesn't allow the use of keys that can be accessed by others so we need to set the permissions to only allow read by you.
+$ chmod 400 sshkey.private
+- And now we can connect to the server.
+$ ssh -i sshkey.private bandit17@bandit.labs.overthewire.org -p 2220
+- So now that we are in...
+We have two files "password.old" and "password.new".
+The password for level 18 is in the new file and it is the only line that has been changed between the two files.
+- Tool called diff can be used to find differences between files.
+$ diff passwords.old passwords.new
+- The line after > is the changed line on the later file so the password is after it. hga5tuuCLF6fFzUpnagiMN8ssu9LFrdg

+18->19
+- The password for level 19 is stored in a file "readme" in the homedir.
+The thing is, someone has modified ".bashrc" file to log out when you log in with SSH.
+- Good thing is we can send commands directly with SSH.
+$ ssh bandit18@bandit.labs.overthewire.org -p 2220 "cat readme"
+awhqfNnAbc1naukrpqDYcF95h7HoMTrC

+19->20
+- To gain access to the next level, you should use the setuid binary in the homedirectory.
+The password for this level can be found in the usual place (/etc/bandit_pass), after you have used the setuid binary.
+- The password for bandit20 can be read by using the binary given.
+$ ./bandit20-do cat /etc/bandit_pass/bandit20
+VxCazJaVykI6W36BkBU0mJTCM8rR95XT

+20->21